-Question Answer Marks 1(c)(ii) 3 marks for any 3 of: 3 1 (name) Stork test; Flamingo tes Beam balan 2 (description - protocol) subject stands on one leg with other foot resting on inside of knee and raises up on to tiptoes (hands on hips) (eyes open or closed); subject stands beam on one with free leg flexed, close buttock and with one har to stand on the balance board without letting its held edge touch the 3 (description - measure) length of time that subject can hold position without heel touching floor or foot moving away from knee is recorded; number of attempts ned to complete seconds is recorded (eatime foot is released or balance is lot the watch is stopped); edge touches floor OR number of attempts needed to complete ost 60 seconds on 4 (evaluation) compare score to standardised table for a rating; Accept other recognised tests of balance.
-1(c)(iii) 6 marks for any 6 of: 1 warm up / pulse raiser / increase temperature of of cool down; 2 named / described stretching exercise, e.g. lung stretches must be done at least 3 times per were stretches should be repeated (at least two times take the joint to / just beyond point of resistance) ges / open the gate; ek; s per exercise); 6 static stretching / can be active or passive; 7 hold stretch for 10 seconds or longer; 8 dynamic stretching;9 slow controlled movements that take joint throu igh full range of movement; 10 ballistic stretching;11 use of faster swinging / bouncing movements; 12 PNF stretching;13 static stretch, isometric contraction (for 6 secon again; nds), then static stretch
+Question Answer Marks 1(c)(ii) 3 marks for any 3 of: 3 1 (name) Stork test; Flamingo test / Beam balance; Balance board; 2 (description - protocol) subject stands on on one leg with other foot resting on inside of knee and raises up on to tiptoes (hands on hips) (eyes open or closed); subject stands on beam on one leg with free leg flexed, close to buttock and held with one hand; subject attempts to stand on the balance board without letting its edge touch the floor; 3 (description - measure) length of time that subject can hold position without heel touching floor or foot moving away from knee is recorded; number of attempts needed to complete 60 seconds is recorded (each time foot is released or balance is lost the watch is stopped); length of time on board until an edge touches floor OR number of attempts needed to complete 60 seconds on board is recorded; 4 (evaluation) compare score to standardised table for a rating; Accept other recognised tests of balance.
+1(c)(iii) 6 marks for any 6 of: 1 warm up / pulse raiser / increase temperature of muscles / stretch as part of cool down; 2 named / described stretching exercise, e.g. lunges / open the gate; 3 stretches must be done at least 3 times per week; 4 stretches should be repeated (at least two times per exercise); 5 take the joint to / just beyond point of resistance; 6 6 static stretching / can be active or passive; 7 hold stretch for 10 seconds or longer; 8 dynamic stretching; 9 slow controlled movements that take joint through full range of movement t; 10 ballistic stretching; 11 use of faster swinging / bouncing movements; 12 PNF stretching;13 static stretch, isometric contraction (for 6 seconds), then static stretch again;

-Question Answer Marks

-1(c)(iv) 3 marks for any 3 of: 3

-reduced risk of muscle / connective tissue injury; increased (resting) length of muscle / connective tissue; increased elasticity of muscle / connective tissue; reduced stimulus to / inhibition of stretch reflex; delays activation of muscle spindles; enhanced response of golgi tendon organs / autogenic inhibition;

-1(d) 3 marks for any 3 of: 3
+Question Answer Marks 1(c)(iv) 3 marks for any 3 of: 1 reduced risk of muscle / connective tissue injury; 2 increased (resting) length of muscle / connective tissue; 3 increased elasticity of muscle / connective tissue; 4 reduced climature to / inhibition of stretch reflect 3 4 reduced stimulus to / inhibition of stretch reflex; 5 delays activation of muscle spindles; 6 enhanced response of golgi tendon organs / autogenic inhibition; 1(d) 3 marks for any 3 of: Max.

-Max.
 2 marks if no sporting example.
-1 (caffeine) is a stimulant / has a stimulating effect on the CNS / more alert improves reaction time; 2 reduces the sensation of fatigue / perception of work effort / pain; 3 improves concentration / focus during strenuous activity; 4 helps to preserve glycogen stores; 5 enhances fat utilisation in the body / increases levels of free fatty acids; 6 delays exhaustion; 7 enhances strength of contraction / by increasing calcium content;
+3 (caffeine) is a stimulant / has a stimulating effect on the CNS / more alert improves reaction time; reduces the sensation of fatigue / perception of work effort / pain; improves concentration / focus during strenuous activity; helps to preserve glycogen stores; enhances fat utilisation in the body / increases levels of free fatty acids; delays exhaustion; enhances strength of contraction / by increasing calcium content;